cromachina/docs/clip-studio-paint-in-linux.md

-Running Clip Studio Paint 2.0.6 in Linux
+Running Clip Studio Paint in Linux

-## My system configuration:
+## Version
-- NixOS Unstable
+- Clip Studio Paint Ex (64 bit) Version 2.0.6

+## Other software to install in Linux
 - Bottles (to configure Wine)
 - OpenTabletDriver (recommended for pen pressure support)
-- Clip Studio Paint Ex (64 bit) Version 2.0.6

 ## Bottle configuration
 - Create a new Bottle with the `Application` environment preset